mathworks/Phaser-Control-with-MATLAB/README.md

 One set of demonstration files shows how to collect data using the Phaser as a receiver with the HB100 being used as a single tone transmitter.
 These demonstrations use the MATLAB Phased Array System Toolbox&trade; to generate beamforming weights and compare real received data to simulated received data.

-These files demonstrate a simple calibration routine to ensure expected functionality of the Phaser board.
-Once calibrated, the following phased array techniques are demonstrated:
+The [receiverDataCollection](demos/receiver/receiverDataCollection) script can be run to demonstrate a number of different phased array methods and effects:
+- Antenna calibration
 - Antenna tapering to reduce pattern sidelobes
 - Impact of antenna element spacing in the form of grating lobes
 - Null steering for interference cancellation